-If you carry on a little past Corrieshalloch Gorge car park you will see a lovely viewpoint on the right hand side.
-There is plenty of parking here and it is a great spot to get a photo down with hills rolling down on each side and the River Broom in the bottom.
+If you carry on a little past Corrieshalloch Gorge car park you will see a lovely viewpoint on the right-hand side.
+There is plenty of parking here and it is a great spot to get a photo down with hills rolling down on each side and the River Broom at the bottom.

 Blink and you miss it – Dundonnel is quite small.
 However, it is a nice spot to stop and take a photograph and if you park opposite the Dundonnel hotel (currently closed) you can take a wander down to the edge of the loch shore.

 There are marshes stretching across from Dundonnel which I’m sure would make it a good spot for bird watching too.

 We were very lucky to see a herd of wild goats on the shores of Little Loch Broom.
 This is the large loch that you pass on the right-hand side after Dundonnel.